- National Statistic: yes

 Any revisions to the data are clearly identified as such and limitations are made known to all users.Back to table of contents

 A range of data sources are used to provide a comprehensive picture of UK public services.
-A summary of these data sources is documented in Sources and Methods for Total Public Service Productivity Estimates: Total Public Services (PDF, 111KB).
+A summary of these data sources is documented in Sources and methods for public service productivity estimates.

 How we process the data